The Dance Party: Touch

 During the production of Touch, both Doucette and Chakrabarty left the band.
 After auditioning and performing with a series of new bassists, Dave "Moose" Kuehl joined the lineup in February 2010, just before the band's series of performances at SXSW 2010.
 Leading up to the release of Touch, the band embarked on a national tour, playing select dates with Atomic Tom.
 On September 28, 2010, The Dance Party released "Touch" as their first mainstream studio album.

 In October 2010, The Dance Party played CMJ.

 In January 2011, The Dance Party went on a bicoastal North American tour with Wallpaper. and K.Flay.

 In 2011, The Dance Party played all 44 dates of the Vans Warped Tour, personally invited by tour founder Kevin Lyman to perform on the Kevin Says Stage.

 Tigers (2011)

 On November 14, 2011, The Dance Party announced that a full, ten-song version of Tigers would be released on December 23, 2011, beginning with the digital release of "Sing Your Song" on November 18, 2011.
-This album will be composed of archival material recorded from 2008 to 2009.
+This album was composed of archival material recorded from 2008 to 2009.

-Brett (2011-present)
+Brett

 After the release of Tigers, the band announced a temporary name change to Brett due to the difference in sound of their newly written sounds.
-They reassured that the Dance Party was not finished, only temporarily changed.
-After periodically releasing songs under this name, Brett will release their self-titled debut album on May 20, 2014 through Cascine Records.
+They initially reassured that the Dance Party was not finished, only temporarily changed.
+However, this was not the case, and the Dance Party permanently became Brett upon releasing their self-titled debut album on May 20, 2014, through Cascine Records.

+Shortly after the release of "Brett," Mick Coogan left Washington, D.C. and moved to Los Angeles.
+He stopped collaborating with Kevin Bayly due to distance and began working with Scott Dittrich on all subsequent albums.
+Since Brett they have released: Mode (2016), Die Young (2016), Mustangs (2017), Half (2018), Perfect Patterns (2019), THX (2019), Aquamarine (2021), and many singles.